Fabric Initialization and Switch Discovery

 Cisco NX-OS to Cisco ACI POAP Auto-conversion

-Beginning with the 5.2(3) release, Cisco NX-OS to Cisco Application Centric Infrastructure (ACI) power-on auto-provisioning (POAP) auto-conversion automates the process of upgrading software images and installing configuration files on nodes that are being deployed in the network for the first time.
-When a Cisco NX-OS node with the POAP auto-conversion feature boots and does not find the startup configuration, the node enters the POAP mode and starts DHCP discovery on all ports.
+Cisco NX-OS to Cisco Application Centric Infrastructure (ACI) power-on auto-provisioning (POAP) auto-conversion feature automates the process of upgrading software images and installing configuration files on nodes that are being deployed in the network for the first time.
+If a Cisco NX-OS node with the POAP auto-conversion feature boots without a startup configuration, the node enters the POAP mode and starts DHCP discovery on all ports.
 The node locates a DHCP server and bootstraps itself with its interface IP address, gateway, and DNS server IP addresses.
 The device also obtains the IP address of a TFTP server and downloads a configuration script that enables the node to download and install the appropriate software image and configuration file.
-This process converts the Cisco NX-OS node from the standalone mode to the Cisco ACI-mode.
+This process converts the Cisco NX-OS node from standalone mode to Cisco ACI-mode.

 To auto-convert a Cisco NX-OS node to a Cisco ACI node using POAP, you need to specify an interface on a Cisco ACI switch node that is connected to the Cisco NX-OS node that needs to be auto-converted.
 The interface specified on the Cisco ACI switch enables the handling of POAP and allows the Cisco NX-OS node to use the Cisco Application Policy Infrastructure Controller (APIC) as its DHCP server for auto-conversion.
-The Cisco ACI switch node must be already registered to the Cisco ACI fabric and be active, meaning that the node is reachable from the Cisco APIC cluster.
-This auto-conversion can be used both when adding a new switch to the fabric or when replacing an existing Cisco ACI switch.
+The Cisco ACI switch node must be already registered with the Cisco ACI fabric and be active.
+This means the node is reachable from the Cisco APIC cluster.
+This auto-conversion can be used when adding a new switch to the fabric or when replacing an existing Cisco ACI switch.

-The following guidelines and limitations apply when using Cisco NX-OS to Cisco Application Centric Infrastructure (ACI) power-on auto-provisioning (POAP) auto-conversion:
+These guidelines apply when using Cisco NX-OS to Cisco Application Centric Infrastructure (ACI) power-on auto-provisioning (POAP) auto-conversion:

 • Because a Cisco NX-OS node that is being converted starts to send discover packets on all interfaces including management, any external DHCP server (apart from the Cisco Application Policy Infrastructure Controller's (APIC's) server) should be removed, as they may intercept POAP discover packets and disrupt the conversion.

-• Cisco NX-OS to Cisco ACI POAP auto-conversion is supported when the NX-OS device to be converted is connected to an existing Cisco ACI switch node that has reachability to the Cisco APIC cluster.
-Due to this reason, the following scenarios are not supported:
+• Cisco NX-OS to Cisco ACI POAP auto-conversion is supported only when the NX-OS device to be converted is connected to an existing Cisco ACI switch node that has reachability to the Cisco APIC cluster.
+Due to this reason, these scenarios are not supported:

 • When discovering the first Cisco ACI switch from APIC 1.

-• When replacing a Cisco ACI leaf node when a Cisco APIC is singled-homed to the leaf node.
+• When replacing a Cisco ACI leaf node when a Cisco APIC is single-homed to the leaf node.

 • When adding or replacing a Cisco ACI switch that reaches to the Cisco APIC cluster only through an IPN device.
 That is, when adding a Cisco NX-OS node as a new remote leaf node, adding a Cisco NX-OS node as a first spine node in a new pod, replacing a remote leaf node, or replacing a spine node in a Cisco ACI Multi-Pod setup with only one spine node in the pod.
 This scenario is supported beginning with the Cisco APIC 5.2(4) release with the required configurations on the IPN device.